 13. I'm ready to start my sessions.
 What do I do?

-Once I get your info, I will get in touch with you to confirm your package application and make schedule for your first lesson.
-Please give me 3 working days' advance notice on all bookings.
+Once I receive your info, I will get in touch with you to confirm your preview attendance.

 14. I just want to come preview and buy some yarn!
 No lessons needed.